inversed-ru/InvLibs/README.md

 # InvLibs
-Collection of assorted Delphi / FreePascal units.
+A collection of assorted Delphi / FreePascal units.

 Unit | Description
 -----|------------